Master's Students

 Ashley Vito

-Ashley graduated from Western University in 2022 with a degree in Honours Bachelor of Health Science specializing in health promotion.
+Ashley graduated from Western University in 2022 with an Honours Bachelor of Health Sciences degree specializing in health promotion.
 Her undergraduate experience and practicum in health promotion lead her to pursue similar fields at a master's level.
 Ashley gained a keen interest in the social determinants of health throughout her undergraduate career and hopes to continue pursuing this passion.
 Through her time volunteering within public health environments and various clubs on campus, Ashley's interests are grounded in health promotion and a focus on the social determinants of health.
-As a first-year master's student in this lab, Ashley intends to explore the role of empathy within public health settings in the context of promoting and encouraging upstream care towards marginalized populations.
+Ashley is a dedicated second-year master's student, passionately delving into the realm of children's health.
+Her research centers around the Ontario nutrition curriculum and its impact on children in grades 4-8.
+With a keen interest in the well-being of young minds, Ashley is on a mission to understand how nutrition education impacts the lives of Ontario's elementary students.

 Emailavito@uwo.ca